Extent: 14 boxes, and 4 volumes bound separately

 With the exception of two ledgers from the early years of Notre-Dame-des-Canadiens Parish, there are few records in this collection regarding the first twenty to thirty years of the four parishes.
 There is an extensive transcribed list of marriages at Notre-Dames-des-Canadiens Parish, which was taken from the original, inaccessible record.

-The series regarding St. Joseph parish, the second oldest of Worcester’s Franco-American parishes, does not include anything before 1928.
+The series regarding St. Joseph Parish, the second oldest of Worcester’s Franco-American parishes, includes very little before 1928.
 The strengths of the collection lie in its nearly complete collection Parish Bulletins, 1955-1995; a list of the marriages held in the church; and newspaper clippings and photographs, particularly related to the attempted closing of St. Joseph’s church in 1993.
-Additionally, there is a 1950 school scrapbook, two VHS tapes, and three volumes of Ken Desautel’s research materials regarding his history of St. Joseph’s parish.
+Additionally, there is a 1950 school scrapbook, two VHS tapes, and three volumes of Ken Desautel’s research materials regarding his history of St. Joseph Parish.

 Holy Name of Jesus Parish records are at Worcester Historical Society, so this collection includes only one item from the parish: an album of class photographs from Holy Name Elementary School, 1912-1963.